Bachelor of Arts (BA) Major in Philosophy

 Our full-time faculty will cover all the classical philosophers, from Aristotle to Kant, and focuses on major texts that have influenced the direction and content of philosophical thought.

 The GMercyU Difference

 When you choose GMercyU’s philosophy program, you’re choosing to develop your critical thinking and other skills that are much in demand in today’s global marketplace.
-As a philosophy student, you will:
+As a philosophy major, you will: